Texas Gateway Project

 Support industrial and utility users along the Gulf Coast

-Strengthen bidirectional capacity and system reliability
+Strengthen system reliability

 Promote energy security and long-term economic development